Timm-png/DinoCPP/README.md

-# The game is closed.
+# Develop the game is stop.
 Because the bug is not fixed

 ## DinoCPP